jackieqvo/DH110-JVO/README.md

 * Question submission.
   * When looking through an article, users will be able to see frequently asked questions and also submit their own.
 This will be a fake interaction with established text.
 * Bookmarking (saving) and unbookmarking (unsaving) article(s).
+  * To go back to articles easily for sharing and/or genuinely learning about how to do the task.
 * Checking trending categories to explore the website.
   * This trending categories page is a concept.
 The working button will be the arts and crafts category.
 Upon clicking this, they will be revisiting the related articles page.
 * Dark mode.